Allyson Lara and Salome Ortiz, two local high school juniors, were selected to represent Glades Electric Cooperative...

-MOORE HAVEN — Allyson Lara and Salome Ortiz, two local high school juniors, were selected to represent Glades Electric Cooperative this summer on an all-expenses-paid trip to Washington D.C. as part of a national electric cooperative program.
+MOORE HAVEN — Allyson Lara and Salome Ortiz, two local high school juniors, were selected to represent Glades Electric Cooperative this summer on an all-expenses paid educational trip to Washington, D.C. as part of a national electric cooperative program.
 Lara and Ortiz will meet congressional leaders, tour the capital and visit historic monuments during the June 13-18 trip.